pryn-kb/python-test/_episodes/04-types-conversion.md

 ~~~
 {: .error}

-## Must convert numbers to strings or vice versa when operating on them.
+## Must convert numbers to strings or vice versa when operating on them

 *   Cannot add numbers and strings.